-Hubstaff Talent is the outsourcing arm of Hubstaff – a time tracking appliction for businesses.
+Hubstaff Talent is the outsourcing arm of Hubstaff – a time tracking application for businesses.
 It’s unique because they actively curate their talent pool.
 You can easily choose from almost 10,000 freelancers to get your job done.
-Right on the homepage, you can take a look at some of the top performing creatives.
+Right on the homepage, you can take a look at some of the top-performing creatives.
 If you don’t see what you need there, you can search by category, location or skill.

 Finally, the interface is simple to use.
 You won’t get lost trying to figure out how to hire and eventually pay your freelancers.
 Definitely a plus in my book.

 People per hour is a UK based outsourcing website that allows you to choose from amongst dozens of different categories.
 The rates are typically on the high side, but if you do a little digging then you’re sure to find a few gems.
 If you’re good at negotiating then you’ll be right at home with this platform.

 Upwork is arguably the largest outsourcing website available right now after the combination of Odesk and Elance.
 They literally facilitate billions of dollars in transactions every year and show no signs of slowing down.
 Make sure you take the time to read the reviews of any freelancer before testing them out or you may regret it.

 At the end of 2019, Upwork moved to a model where they charge both freelancers and businesses for using the platform.
 This is in addition to the fees they take out when you pay freelancers.
 It seems they’re feeling the crunch associated with having so much investor money.